laravel-enso/DataTable/README.md

 9. Also in the controller add `protected $tableStructureClass = MyTableStructure::class` which should be the fully qualified class name describing the structure of the table rendered in your page

-10. In your routes files add two routes for the helper methods, and name them `myRoute.initTable` and `myRoute.getTableData`.
+10. In your routes files add three routes for the helper methods, and name them `myRoute.initTable`, `myRoute.getTableData` and optionally `myRoute.exportExcel` if you want the results exporting functionality.

 11. Configure the table from the structure class.